 Renmark Irrigation Trust is administered by a local board of management consisting of seven members.
 This area differs from other South Australian irrigation areas in that the land is freehold instead of leasehold and is self-contained and self-controlled.
 Every settler is entitled to vote for the election of Trust members.
-The Trust maintains 100 miles of channel for reticulation to 9,550 acres.
+The Trust maintains 100 miles of channel for reticulation to 9,300 acres.

-The following tables show the acreage devoted to various crops in the government-controlled and Renmark Irrigation Trust areas on the upper Murray, and in the government-controlled reclaimed swamp districts near the mouth of the Murray, which are devoted to dairying.
+The following table shows the acreage devoted to various crops in the government-controlled and Renmark Irrigation Trust areas on the upper Murray, and in the government-controlled reclaimed swamp districts near the mouth of the Murray, which are devoted to dairying.
+It should be noted that these acreages are exclusive of areas of land irrigated privately by landowners.
+In 1960-61, a total of 102,023 acres under irrigation was reported in the annual Agricultural and Pastoral Census, a figure which includes areas administered by the Department of Lands and the Renmark Irrigation Trust.